stacknatic/php-reviews-crud/README.md

 # Consultants review app

-A simple responsonsive consultants review app in a docker image.
+A simple responsive consultants review app in a docker image.

 ## Features